StarsoftAnalysis/figset/README.md

 ## To do

-* either use bootstrap consistently, or not at all -- i.e. remove the dependency.  bs is good for sizing etc.(?)
+* DONE? either use bootstrap consistently, or not at all -- i.e. remove the dependency.  bs is good for sizing etc.(?)
 * lightboxSSA needs images in assets|static/images -- can that be fixed?
-*
+* add site-wide options e.g. for unsharp

 ### Stages